eac-ufsm/internoise2021-headtracker/README.md

  - **Alternatively you may use the Windows executables distributed [here](https://github.com/eac-ufsm/internoise2021-headtracker/releases/tag/1.05.23).
 Notice that you don't need to setup an environment, or install anything else, in order to use the ```.exe``` standalones.**

 - Connect to any plataform that accepts UDP/IP connection using the address: ```IP:'127.0.0.1'```  and ```PORT:50050``` .

+- In order to close the app, mouse clicking "quit the window" might not work in all operating systems, as a general rule use "Esc" to finish the process, while we work in a more elegant solution for this issue.

 ### Interpreting received data